Regulation: Paywalls, Takedowns, and Invitation-Only Communities

 Both of these aspects of regulation, the formal governance of infrastructure and content, are encompassed by the area of regulation in the circuit of culture.
 But from a cultural standpoint the concept of regulation must be understood to extend beyond government regulation to less formal ways of creating order on the internet, including the ad hoc conditions put in place by individual websites on how people produce and consume online content.

 For this blog post you will be asked to choose a single website or app, whether current or now defunct, and describe the ways that it places restrictions on who can use it, how they can use it, and what content they can access or produce on it.
 Examples of such restrictions are paywalls and subscription models, members-only and invitation-only communities, and availability within certain app ecosystems, such as the Apple Store and Google Play Store.
 And regulation isn’t limited to major websites and developers; even platforms with the seeming independence of working outside normal legal strictures, such as pirate sites, BitTorrent trackers, and the shadowy corners of the dark web, place constraints on who can access material and how—indeed, in some ways they might be more regulated.

 - Choose a website or app.
 (As always, given that this is a history class, you’re encouraged to find historical examples.)

-- Claim your website of choice in the thread on Piazza.
+- Claim your website of choice in the discussion on Canvas by Tuesday, October 4 by 5 p.m.
 No doubling up.